-- Tell the person that what they are doing in unacceptable.
+- Tell the person that what they are doing is not OK.
 You could do this, or a friend or adult could.

 - Take steps to change what is happening - every situation will be different, so you'll need to discuss this with the adult(s) helping you.

-Crucial: Although people can be stopped from doing risky things online, they often go back to the bad behaviour later.
-This is because they set up a habit, or pattern of doing bad things on the internet.
-If problems start to happen again then it is important to tell someone right away as that person may need support to change their behaviour.
+Crucial: People can stop doing risky or harmful things online.
+But sometimes they might start doing the risky thing again.
+If problems start to happen again, then it is important to tell someone right away.
+That person may need support to change their behaviour.